open-telemetry/opentelemetry-operator/docs/api.md

-hostPath represents a pre-existing file or directory on the host machine that is directly exposed to
+hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.

 <table>
     <thead>